Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Introduction

-The theory of FQE using deep neural network has not been fully understood.
-While there are existing results on FQE with various function approximators \citep{gottesman2020interpretable,pmlr-v119-duan20b,zhang2022off}, many of them are not immediately applicable to neural network approximation. \citet{fan2020theoretical} focus on the online policy optimization problem and studies DQN with ReLU neural networks.
-A recent study of \citet{nguyen2021sample} made a notable first attempt at analyzing the OPE estimation error of nonparametric FQE using deep ReLU network, yet this error bound grows quickly when data dimension is high or when the visitation distributions of target policy and behavior policy are far apart.
-This bound can actually be sharpened by using a tighter characterization of the distribution shift and considering the intrinsic structure of the MDP.
-Precisely, besides universal function approximation, there are other properties that contribute to the success of neural network in supervised learning, for example, its ability to \textbf{adapt to the intrinsic low-dimensional structure of data}.
+Recently, deploying neural networks in FQE has achieved great empirical success, which is largely due to networks' superior flexibility of modeling in high-dimensional complex environments \citep{voloshin2019empirical,fu2020d4rl,fu2021benchmarks}.
+Nonetheless, the theory of FQE using deep neural networks has not been fully understood.
+While there are existing results on FQE with various function approximators \citep{gottesman2020interpretable,pmlr-v119-duan20b,zhang2022off}, many of them are not immediately applicable to neural network approximation. \citet{fan2020theoretical} focus on the online policy optimization problem and studies DQN with feed-forward ReLU network.
+Notably, a recent study \citet{nguyen2021sample} provide an analysis of the estimation error of nonparametric FQE using feed-forward ReLU network, yet this error bound grows quickly when data dimension is high.
+Moreover, their result requires full data coverage, i.e., every state-action pair has to eventually be visited in the experience data.
+Precisely, besides universal function approximation, there are other properties that contribute to the success of neural networks in supervised learning, for example, its ability to \textbf{adapt to the intrinsic low-dimensional structure of data}.
 While these properties are actively studied in the deep supervised learning literature, they have not been reflected in RL theory.
-Hence, it is of interest to examine whether these properties still hold under standard RL assumptions and how neural networks can take advantage of such low-dimensional structure in OPE.
+Hence, it is of interest to examine whether these properties still hold under standard RL assumptions and how neural networks can take advantage of such low-dimensional structures in OPE.

-$\bullet$ \textbf{Main results}.
-This work focuses on RL problems with continuous state-action space, which are often represented in high dimensions but possess some intrinsic low-dimensional structure.
-We aim for an in-depth understanding of deep off-policy evaluation and analyze its sample efficiency.

-Specifically, we assume that the state-action space is a $d$-dimensional Riemannian manifold embedded in the $D$-dimensional observation space, with $d \ll D$.
-Roughly speaking, the state-action space can be internally represented by a small number of parameters.
-See an example in Figure \ref{fig:low-dim-game}.
-Such setting is very common in practice, especially for image-based applications such as computer game, visual tracking \citep{supancic2017tracking}, visual dialogue \citep{das2017learning} and active object localization \citep{zhou2018deep}.
-Recent advances in approximation theory show that neural networks are adaptive to data intrinsic structures \citep{chui2016deep, shaham2018provable, shen2019deep, chen2019efficient}.
-By leveraging such approximation theory, it can be shown that when using neural networks for classification and regression on low-dimensional manifolds, the error converges depending on the manifold dimension \citep{chui2016deep, shaham2018provable, suzuki2018adaptivity, chen2021nonparametric}.
-We then sharpen the sample complexity of deep FQE in the presence of such low-dimensional structure, so FQE is sample-efficient even when the system is high-dimensional and the data coverage is not necessarily sufficient.